Azure-Samples/ms-identity-java-devicecodeflow/README.md

 1. The relevant code for this sample is in the `DeviceCodeFlow.java` file.

-The code below calls the `acquireToken` method of PublicClientApplication to which you pass a callback that will display information to the user about where they should navigate to, and which code to enter to initiate a sign-in.
+The code below calls the `acquireToken` method of the **PublicClientApplication** class to which you pass a callback that will display information to the user about where they should navigate to, and which code to enter to initiate a sign-in.

 ```Java
 PublicClientApplication app = PublicClientApplication.builder(PUBLIC_CLIENT_ID)